meng-ucalgary/seng-637-assignment-4/Assignment4-ReportTemplate.md

 ## Analysis drawn on the effectiveness of each of the test classes

-After analyzing the Pitest reports, in both the `Range` class and `DataUtilities` class, it was determined that almost all of the surviving mutations were equivalent mutations.
-Therefor there was ittle thavery lt could be done to improve upon these scores.
+After analyzing the Pitest reports, in both the `Range` class and `DataUtilities` class, it was found that most all of the surviving mutants were because of equivalent mutations.
+Therefore, very little could have been done to improve upon the mutation scores.
 The only method that had a significant number of non-equivalent mutations was `Range.combineIgnoringNaN(Range, Range)` where an additional 8 mutants could be killed, increasing the coverage for this method by 9.65%.

-### Test Case: intersectsWithReverse

-Within the intersect method of the Range class, one of the mutations survived is:
-“removed conditional - replaced comparison check with true’” If we look closely at the intersect method source code, one of the line states:
-“return (b0 < this.upper && b1 >= b0);”
-One of the condition it checks is b1>=b0.
-The mutation mutates the b1>=b0 such that it is always true.
-Given that, if a test case is created such that b1>=b0 equals false, or b0>b1, then it should effectively kill the mutation.
-In the intersectsWithReverse test case, we call the intersect method for the range of -10 to 10 with b0 = -6 and b1 = -9.
-In this case, b0>b1, and as a result, it effectively killed the mutation.

 ## A discussion on the effect of equivalent mutants on mutation score accuracy